0x80/mono-ts/README.md

 [a branch using modern Yarn (v4)](https://github.com/0x80/mono-ts/tree/use-yarn-modern)

 I recommended using `pnpm` over `npm` or `yarn`.
-Apart from being fast and efficient, PNPM has better support for monorepos, and the the lockfile isolation code is solid and works in parallel for multiple packages, [unlike NPM](https://github.com/0x80/isolate-package/README.md#npm)
+Apart from being fast and efficient, PNPM has better support for monorepos, and the lockfile isolation code is solid and works in parallel for multiple packages, [unlike NPM](https://github.com/0x80/isolate-package/README.md#npm)